-“I think the department stores are very, very vulnerable,” said JJK Research founder and long-time retail analyst Janet Kloppenburg on Yahoo Finance’s The First Trade.
+“I think the department stores are very, very vulnerable,” Kloppenburg said on Yahoo Finance’s The First Trade (video above).
 “First of all, they have cut their inventories significantly.
 There is not a lot of newness.
-There is not a lot of fashion, and I think that consumers are going to look for that.
-So I worry very much about the department store space.
+There is not a lot of fashion, and I think that consumers are going to look for that. ...
 You could talk about Macy’s or Nordstrom, but I think they have cut back inventory and their appeal is very low right now.
 The consumer is finding excitement elsewhere in both the digital and in the power center locations.”

 The market is worried about how department stores will fare this holiday season, too.